 When our family arrived at Bethel Heights in 1977 we found a flourishing ecosystem in place: healthy living soils, a stream running through a shady ravine fed by a pure clean spring, and a rich diversity of wildlife with which we try to live in peace.
-Above all else we have sought to grow our grapes and make our wine without diminishing the life of this place.
+Above all else we seek to grow our grapes and make our wine without diminishing the vibrant life of this place.

 LIVE Certified Vineyard